Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 The machined double anodized aluminum spool is strong and large.
 At 32mm you have enough space to thumb your spool during a cast to fine-tune your cast.

-Finally, the reel comes with both the left and right-hand configuration for you to choose from.
+Finally, the reel comes with both the left and right-hand configurations for you to choose from.

 Overall, Lew’s Mach 2 SPL is a great beginner-friendly baitcasting reel that is rated an allrounder reel due to its performance, ease of use, and casting accuracy.